Author Interview Questions

-- What is your name, where were you born, and where do you live
+- What is your name, where were you born and where do you live now?

 I have wanted to be a writer for about 25 years.
 I taught elementary school for 12 years, before becoming a stay-at-home mom.
 It was still several years after that, before I seriously started writing.